MicrosoftDocs/visualstudio-docs/docs/test/lab-management/install-configure-test-agents.md

 ---
 # Install test agents and test controllers

-For test scenarios that use Visual Studio and Azure DevOps Services or Team Foundation Server (TFS), you don't need a test controller.
-Agents for Visual Studio handle orchestration by communicating with Azure DevOps Services or TFS.
-A scenario could be that you run continuous tests for build and release workflows in Azure DevOps Services or TFS.
+For test scenarios that use Visual Studio and Azure Pipelines or Team Foundation Server (TFS), you don't need a test controller.
+Agents for Visual Studio handle orchestration by communicating with Azure Pipelines or TFS.
+A scenario could be that you run continuous tests for build and release workflows in Azure Pipelines or TFS.

 You might also consider if it's better to use [build or release management](use-build-or-rm-instead-of-lab-management.md) instead of lab management.